Polar Verity Sense Review

 Here are a variety of workouts.
 As far as I can see, the Polar is 99% accurate in all scenarios.
 That’s what I expected.
 That’s what I got.

 Initially, I was disappointed with Polar Verity Sense.
-I knew about the product a while ago and hoped that Polar was making a brave step to take on WHOOP with a pro-armband that majored on recovery stats.
-Instead, we got an update on the previous version.
+I knew about a new HR product a while ago and hoped that Polar was making a brave step to take on WHOOP with a pro-armband that majored in recovery stats.
+Instead, we got a big update on the previous version.

 That said, my opinion remains that Polar Verity Sense is the market leader for optical sports armbands.

 The reality is that Verity Sense is now a highly competent optical sports armband.
 It has the features it needs to edge ahead of the competition and only has to worry that Garmin or Wahoo might come up with something better.
-Sure Verity Sense can be improved…more battery and a slightly easier to use button would help.
+Sure Verity Sense can be improved…more battery (done! updated to 30) and a slightly easier to use button would help.
 As always, those trivial issues are easily managed and understood after a couple of familiarity workouts.

 As I pointed out above.
 The reliable recording, wear-position, accuracy and ability to control how the Verity Sense pairs to other devices will be why I use it for the next 1-2 years as my main optical HR logger.
 If you have similar needs, it’s a no-brainer.